 Outcomes First Group is committed to ensuring that all of the children and young people we educate and care for are effectively safeguarded at all times.
-This policy sets out how children and young people in our schools will be safeguarded; it applies when working offline and online, at the school and in all virtual communications.
+This policy sets out how children and young people in our schools and colleges will be safeguarded; it applies when working offline and online, at the school, on visits and off-site activities, and in all virtual communications.

 Safeguarding and child protection must always be the highest priority and at the forefront of everything we do.
 A whole school approach is required to ensure safeguarding and child protection are embedded in all decisions, planning, policy and day-to-day operations and activities.

 It is essential that everybody working within the Group understands their safeguarding responsibilities.

-When carrying out our duties to safeguard and promote the welfare of children, our schools and colleges will, at all times, have regard to Keeping Children Safe in Education (KCISE) 2023, issued under Section 175 of the Education Act 2002.
+When carrying out our duties to safeguard and promote the welfare of children, our schools and colleges will, at all times, have regard to Keeping Children Safe in Education (KCSIE) 2024.
 This is the statutory guidance that sets out the legal duties that govern all schools and colleges in England educating children.